 " Students and lecturers still have a rather old-fashioned image of university libraries, and are not necessarily aware of all the services we can offer them ", Camille Tedesco observes, without fatalism.
 It was in 2020 that the young training and research support officer left Paris to join the UM's common documentation service team, "with the chance to work in the particularly pleasant setting of the BU Richter while covering all sites and disciplines ".

-"That these trainings are useful to them".
+"That these training courses are useful to them

-Change of hat!
-As part of her second mission, she is no longer training but supporting research, as Camille Tedesco explains: "In concrete terms, I help researchers to manage the data they produce as part of their research project.
-This mission is divided into two poles: a publication pole based onopen access , which was set up at the UM in 2017, and a more specific pole on research data, i.e. open data, on which we have been working since 2020.
-A field in full evolution and in full national and international structuring and in which researchers often need to be listened to and guided.
+Changing hats!
+Camille Tedesco explains: "In concrete terms, I help researchers to manage the data they produce as part of their research projects.
+This mission is divided into two poles: a publication pole focusing onopen access , which was set up at the UM in 2017, and a more specific pole focusing on research data, open data in other words, which we've been working on since 2020."
+A rapidly evolving field undergoing national and international structuring, and one in which researchers often need to be listened to and guided.

-"A little spark".
+"A little spark

 These missions are in line with current needs, but still struggle to make themselves known to the public concerned, despite the efforts made by the shared documentation service: " We are present when there are major milestones, in collaboration with other university departments.
 For example, we contact all new ANR research project applicants, and we offer bi-monthly themed webinars that we broadcast in conjunction with the DRED and DIPA.
 But the best is still word of mouth, which is all the more effective if students, teachers or researchers come away satisfied or even surprised by the training.